8 Factors to Consider Before You Buy A Smart Wearable Device

 As more smart wearable devices become available on the market, the buying process will likely become more complicated for buyers doing their due diligence.
 With more features to compare and different brands to choose from, it may feel like you’re going down a never-ending rabbit hole of products and features.

 However, by factoring these 8 essential considerations into your buying process, you can streamline your decision-making process.
 As a result, you can confidently purchase the device that fits your unique needs, whether they be fitness related, stress-related, or sleep-related.

 How Ambiq Contributes

 For over a decade, Ambiq has been an industry leader in producing reliable and ultra-low-energy microcontrollers and microprocessors for smart wearable technology.
 Since wearable devices continuously collect biometric and activity data at the edge of the connected network, their processors must perform these tasks on a low electrical charge.
-Microprocessors (MCU) such as Ambiq’s Apollo Series can enable wearables to last for weeks or even months on a single charge.
+Systems on Chips (SoCs) such as Ambiq’s Apollo Series can enable wearables to last for weeks or even months on a single charge.

-Built on our patented Subthreshold Power Optimized Technology (SPOT) platform, Ambiq’s ultra-low power MCUs extend the processing capability and battery life in smartwatches and advanced wearable accessories to enable on-demand and around-the-clock health monitoring.
+Built on our patented Subthreshold Power Optimized Technology (SPOT®) platform, Ambiq’s ultra-low power SoCs extend the processing capability and battery life in smartwatches and advanced wearable accessories to enable on-demand and around-the-clock health monitoring.
 With an abundance of application processing power, manufacturers can create wearables with greater device capability and extended battery life.
 Check out Ambiq’s modern solutions for more details.